devplayer0/fyp/report.md

 features, each of the step `type`s is implemented as a class inheriting from a base `Step`.
-This class defines a number of methods and defines some common behaviour, with the `run()` method needing to be implemented by all subclasses to provide an actual action to be taken.
+This class defines a number of methods and defines some common behaviour, with the `run()` method needing to be implemented by all subclasses to provide an actual action to be taken. `close()` can be implemented to perform any cleanup when Perfgrade is shutting down.

 Notably, `Step` provides `_eval_input()`, which is an internal method that traverses the `input` tree and evaluates any `!expr`-tagged values as